jaspector

 Adams County Ordinance 21.18 says any building construction of a permanent nature in Adams County requires a building permit.
 Entrance construction also requires an entrance permit.
 The zoning ordinance states zoning affects every structure and use unless specifically exempted.

-Typical processing time is Building permit applications must be approved at least 10 days prior to beginning construction; entrance permits must be approved at least 5 days prior to beginning construction..
+Building permit processing times in unincorporated Adams County, IA typically run Building permit applications must be approved at least 10 days prior to beginning construction; entrance permits must be approved at least 5 days prior to beginning construction..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Adams County, IA.
 The following work is generally exempt: No broad exemption list for general permanent rural construction was clearly posted in the public pages reviewed.
+When in doubt, confirm with the local building department before starting work.